-All parking areas shall be located at the rear of the SAOD Development tract, and no closer to any street line of the tract than 50 feet, unless the Special Permit Granting Authority allows a reduction of the 50 feet based on the recommendations of the Design Review Committee.
-(See Chapter 218 Zoning, Section 218-30.2 SAOD, Section D.9.b) On-street parking can provide for convenience shopping, while reducing the required size of parking lots.
+All parking areas shall be located at the rear of the TCOD Development tract, and no closer to any street line of the tract than 50 feet, unless the Special Permit Granting Authority allows a reduction of the 50 feet based on the recommendations of the Design Review Committee.
+On-street parking can provide for convenience shopping, while reducing the required size of parking lots.

-In the design concept for Station Avenue, most of the parking is placed to the rear of structures, with the exception of some parallel parking along the street.
+In a design concept developed as part of the Station Avenue visioning process, most of the parking is placed to the rear of structures, with the exception of some parallel parking along the street.
 By reducing the number of curb cuts, and allowing access across rear lot lines, the rear parking areas are easy to find and navigate through, and more of the street frontage can be used for buildings and landscaping.